APB is a Global Speaker, Celebrity & Entertainment Agency

 “R.A.W.
 Tuba”: The Power of Overcoming, Resilience & Determination

-In this incredibly inspirational presentation, Dr. Richard White shares his story—from a Baltimore kid trying to live on the streets most of the time at an incredibly young age to becoming the first African-American in the world to receive a doctorate of music in Tuba.
-And how resilience and determination led him on the path to success.
-This talk is most suited and requested by educational institutions, youth organizations, homeless organizations and arts organizations.
+In this incredibly inspirational presentation, Dr. Richard White shares his story — from a Baltimore kid trying to live on the streets at an extremely young age to becoming the first African American in the world to receive a doctorate of music in Tuba — and how resilience and determination led him on the path to success.
+The same principles that carried Dr. White from the streets to the symphony stage are the principles that build high-performing teams, retain top talent, and define enduring organizations: grit, purpose, and the refusal to be defined by circumstance.
+Corporate audiences leave this keynote not just moved — but equipped with a leadership framework rooted in the most demanding real-world adversity imaginable.

 Testimonials